graymeta/terraform-aws-irisanywhere/README.md

 * `iris_s3_lic_id`     : S3 connector license id - provided by GrayMeta during licensing
 * `iris_serviceacct`   : account used to run Iris Anywhere

+### Creating DNS for the Iris ASG load balancer

+Create a DNS record for your Iris Anywhere implementation.
+A CNAME pointing to the load balancer works best.